2026 Summer Conference

 Monday, August 17

-8:00 am Pre-conference workshops (separate registration required)
+8:00 am Pre-conference workshops (see details above; separate registration is required)

 11:30 am Golf tournament check-in and lunch (included with tournament registration)